-- Add the stock to the soup pot, then the carrots and squash, then add water to barely cover the vegetables.
+- Add the stock or water to the soup pot, then the carrots and squash, then add enough water to barely cover the vegetables.
 Bring to a boil and then simmer until the carrots are tender.

 - Using a potato masher, crush the cooked veg then blend to your preference.
 I usually like to blend half leaving some of the mashed carrots and squash for some texture.

 - At this point you can stir in something creamy if desired.